 5. Preheat oven to 350° F. Line a baking sheet with parchment paper.
 Evenly space 6 cookies to a sheet.
 Bake for 9 minutes.
 Allow to cool fully before frosting.

-6. Add softened butter to a medium size bowl.
-Add powdered sugar and vanilla and mix until fully blended and smooth using a hand mixer.
+6. Add 8 tablespoons softened butter to a medium size bowl.
+Add powdered sugar and 1/2 teaspoon vanilla extract and mix until fully blended and smooth using a hand mixer.

 7. Add teaspoon heavy cream and mix until combined.
 About a minute.
 Add food coloring if choice and mix until fully combined.